Aircoookie/WLED/usermods/Animated_Staircase/README.md

-# Usermod automatic Staircase
+# Usermod Animated Staircase
-This usermod makes your staircase look cool with animated lights.
-PIR or ultrasonic sensors at the top and bottom of your stairs are required:
+This usermod makes your staircase look cool by switching it on with an animation.
+It uses PIR or ultrasonic sensors at the top and bottom of your stairs to:

-- When the bottom or top sensor detects movement, the stairs will light up bottom-to-top or vice versa step by step in the selected color effect.
+- Light up the steps in your walking direction, leading the way.
-- The stairs lights will switch off in the direction of the last sensor detection, and will always switch on when one of the sensors detects movement, even if an effect is still running.
+- Switch off the steps after you, in the direction of the last detected movement.
+- Always switch on when one of the sensors detects movement, even if an effect is still running.
 It can therewith handle multiple people on the stairs gracefully.

-- User settings such as speed, on/off time and distance settings may be applied via the WLED JSON API via a HTTP request.
+The Animated Staircase can be controlled by the WLED API.
+Change settings such as speed, on/off time and distance settings by sending an HTTP request, see below.

 ## WLED integration
-To include this usermod in your WLED setup, you have to [compile WLED from source](https://github.com/Aircoookie/WLED/wiki/Compiling-WLED).
+To include this usermod in your WLED setup, you have to be able to [compile WLED from source](https://github.com/Aircoookie/WLED/wiki/Compiling-WLED).

-To include/enable this usermod, you have to make the following modifications:
+Before compiling, you have to make the following modifications:

 Edit `usermods_list.cpp`:
 1. Open `wled00/usermods_list.cpp`
-2. add `#include "../usermods/PIR_staircase/PIR_staircase_.h"` to the top of the file
+2. add `#include "../usermods/Animated_Staircase/Animated_Staircase.h"` to the top of the file
-3. add `usermods.add(new PIR_staircase());` to the end of the `void registerUsermods()` function.
+3. add `usermods.add(new Animated_Staircase());` to the end of the `void registerUsermods()` function.

-Edit `PIR_staircase_config.h`:
+Edit `Animated_Staircase_config.h`:
-1. Open `usermods/PIR_staircase/PIR_staircase_config.h`
+1. Open `usermods/Animated_Staircase/Animated_Staircase_config.h`
 2. To use PIR sensors, change these lines to match your setup:
    Using D7 and D6 pin notation as used on several boards: